flybywiresim/docs/docs/pilots-corner/advanced-guides/flight-guidance/tcas.md

 The initial implementation of TCAS features the AP/FD TCAS function and is available in the Development version.

-Our TCAS supports online network traffic services (Vatsim / IVAO).
+Our TCAS supports online network traffic services (Vatsim / IVAO) and the live traffic feature in MSFS.

 ==}

 ## Overview

-Traffic Collision Avoidance System (TCAS) is a system available on Airbus aircraft that help reduce airborne collisions and risks.
-Numerous improvements have been made to this system over the years that enhances the pilot interface and decreases non-optimum pilot handling of advisories from TCAS.
+The Traffic Collision Avoidance System (TCAS) is a system available on Airbus aircraft that helps to reduce the risk of airborne collisions.
+Numerous improvements have been made to this system over the years that enhance the pilot interface and decrease non-optimum pilot handling of advisories from TCAS.
 The FlyByWire A32NX uses the AP/FD TCAS mode function developed by Airbus.

 There are two typical procedures pilots will encounter when TCAS detects an intruder in the flight path of the aircraft.